Samuel Hitt Elbert: Personal life

 After a two-year courtship, Elbert married 18 year old Josephine Evans in June 1865.
 She was the daughter of Territorial Governor John Evans and Hannah Pedrick Canby.
 They were married by Bishop Matthew Simpson.
 George Armstrong Custer was the best man.

 The Elberts lived in a red brick house on E Street, now 14th Street.
 Josephine gave birth to their only child, John Evans Elbert about late March 1868.
 He died on August 10, 1868.
-Josephine, who had consumption (tuberculosis), died on October 1868.
+Josephine, who had consumption (tuberculosis), died in October 1868.
 Her father built the Evans Memorial Chapel in her memory in 1878.
 It is located at the University of Denver campus.

-After having been in failing health for some time, Elbert died on November 27, 1899 in Galveston, Texas and is buried at Riverside Cemetery in Denver, as are Josephine and their son John.
+After having been in failing health for some time, Elbert died on November 27, 1899, in Galveston, Texas and is buried at Riverside Cemetery in Denver, as are Josephine and their son John.

 Legacy

 Elbert County, Colorado; Elbert, Colorado; and Mount Elbert, the highest peak in the Rocky Mountains, are named in honor of Elbert.
 Grateful miners named Mount Elbert after the governor because he facilitated a treaty with the Ute tribe, which opened up more than 3000000 acre of Indian reservation to mining and railroad activity.